• Skip to primary navigation

 This roasted cabbage recipe is ideal because it shrinks by half in the roasting time.
 Two cups of raw becomes just a cup of cooked.

-Put two cups of chopped cabbage on each baking sheet.
+Put chopped cabbage onto two baking sheets lined with parchment paper.
 Toss the cabbage with oil and a pinch of salt.

 (Since the cabbage shrinks a lot, don't go overboard with the salt.
 There will be a smaller amount of surface area after it's done.
 So the salt will be more condensed as well.)